9 Ways to Build Manufacturer Loyalty

 September 9, 2024

 We have been delivering these success stories for more than 45 years, and we’ve gathered valuable insights on the subject that we’re happy to share.
-Here are a few of our thoughts on how to strengthen relationships across the board – between manufacturers and every customer in their network.
+Here are a few of our thoughts on how to build manufacturer loyalty and strengthen relationships across the board – between manufacturers and every customer in their network.

 We find that four- to five-month promotions work well.
 Beyond that, sustained programs can produce fatigue.
 Offer points for every activity, and when the time is right, offer double points for activities like online or inventory purchases, seasonal products or packages, geo-location offers, or other incentives.